Akansh475/inkscape-extensions/README.md

 ## Testing

-These extensions are designed to have good test coverage as well as python 2.7 and python 3.6 support.
+These extensions are designed to have good test coverage for python 3.6 and above.
 Testing can be run using the setup.py command or pytest directly:

     ./setup.py test
-    python2 -m pytest
     python3 -m pytest

 The latest coverage report for master branch can be found at